top of page

 Rates

-This covers an assessment, the time needed to analyze assessments and develop a tutoring plan, and a parent meeting.
+This covers the assessment session, the time needed to analyze assessments and develop a tutoring plan, a written summary, and a parent meeting.

 Cancellations